Ingrid Haegele

 Working Papers

-Talent Hoarding in Organizations [Revise & Resubmit at the American Economic Review]
+Talent Hoarding in Organizations [Revise & Resubmit at the American Economic Review, Updated February 2024]

 Awards: Young Labour Economist Prize 2021 of the European Association of Labour Economists , W.E.
 Upjohn Institute for Employment Research Dissertation Award Honorable MentionMax Weber-Preis 2022 Bayerische Akademie der Wissenschaften, Outstanding Poster Award 2021 ACLEC